-Slovakia has become the latest European e-invoice candidate with the launching of a public consultation and plans implement requirement for B2G e-invoicing in April 2023 (a delay from Jan 2023) – informačný systém elektronickej fakturácie IS EFA.
+Slovakia has become the latest European e-invoice candidate with the launching of a public consultation and plans implement requirement for B2G e-invoicing in Autumn 2023 (a second delay from Jan and then April 2023) – informačný systém elektronickej fakturácie IS EFA.

 Currently, only certain B2G transactions in excess of €5,000 will be mandated to use e-invoicing via the new government IS EFA interface.
-The Slovakian authorities have set themselves a new target for 2024 for mandatory B2B and B2C domestic transaction on IS EFA.
+The Slovakian authorities have set themselves a new target for 2025 (delayed from 2024) for mandatory B2B and B2C domestic transaction on IS EFA.
 These will become voluntary in 2023 for testing purposes.

 Check our Slovak VAT guide.